jinjiru/LazySeriesAddict/README.md

 I give no guarantees that this script will work on your system.
 It works on mine (Apple MacOS X 10.8.4 Mountain Lion).
 YMMV.

 ### Disclaimer
 I'm not a programmer of any kind and I have no programming skills.
 This project is a work in progress and I'm 100% sure it contains bugs.
 I'm sure there're much more elegant ways of achieving my goals and the code is not optimal at all.
-But it really works for me and it does not ruin my system :) so I hope you will not judge me :) Any crituque and suggestions on the improving my code are welcome.
+But it really works for me and it does not ruin my system :) so I hope you will not judge me :) Any crituque and suggestions on the code improval are welcome.

 ### Pre-setup

 #### Bierdopje account and API key: